The Vault of Horror (film): Plot

 Five strangers board a descending lift, one by one, in a modern office block in London.
 They reach the sub-basement, though none of them have pressed for that destination.
 There they find a large, elaborately furnished room that appears to be a gentlemen's club.
 The lift door has closed; there are no buttons to bring it back, nor any other exit.
-Resigned to waiting for help, they settle down with drinks and talk.
+Resigned to waiting for help, the five men settle down with drinks and talk.
 The conversation turns to dreams, and each man tells of a recurring nightmare.